turnbullerin/universalio/README.md

 - Support for pathlib-style with_name() to change the file name
 - Support for file metadata via stat
 - Support for mkdir() and rmdir() as well as recursive rmdir() and recursive mkdir()
-- Support for file renaming, removing
+- Support for file renaming
 - Support for touch()
 - Support for writing text directly
 - More direct support for file copy/moving if the descriptor and connection is the same